oroinc/documentation/backend/security/example.rst

 Organization Ownership
 ~~~~~~~~~~~~~~~~~~~~~~

-When the ownership type is *"Organization"*, access cannot be granted on the user level, the
-business level or the division level.
-The minimum acccess level is the Organization level.
+When the ownership type is *"Organization"*, access cannot be granted on the user, business, or division levels.
+The minimum access level is the Organization level.

 Imagine that the following data has been created: